Coverage of Day Care Procedures under Health Insurance in India

 Claims process for Day Care procedures.

 - The process of filing day care claims is similar to that of a regular health insurance claim as the day care procedure cover is an in-built policy feature.
-The insured can also avail of cashless hospitalization facilities at network hospitals of the insurance company.
+The insured can either avail of reimbursement or cashless hospitalization facilities at network hospitals of the insurance company.

 - The provision for pre and post-hospitalization benefits remains the same.

-- However, these expenses are subject to sub-limits mentioned in the policy document.
+- These expenses are also subject to sub-limits mentioned in the policy document.
 It is advisable to go through the policy document carefully as coverage may vary from one policy to another.

 - Traditionally, only hospitalizations more than 24-hours were covered under health insurance.